-How do you use documentation throughout your workflow?
-Share your experience with us by taking this survey.|

-	The VR overview page details how to get started creating a VR application,

-	lists the packages you need to download, and offers related links to

-	additional documentation.
-To start, Unity recommends downloading the XR

-	Management and XR Interaction Toolkit (Preview) packages to create your

-	application for Unity’s supported VR devices.
+The VR overview page details how to get started creating a VR application, lists the packages you need to download, and offers related links to additional documentation.
+To start, Unity recommends downloading the XR Management and XR Interaction Toolkit (Preview) packages to create your application for Unity’s supported VR devices.

-	Most of Unity’s XR functionality is available in packagesPackages are

-	collections of Assets to be shared and re-used in Unity.
-The Unity Package

-	Manager (UPM) can display, add, and remove packages from your Project.
-These

-	packages are native to the Unity Package Manager and provide a fundamental

-	method of delivering Unity functionality.
-However, the Unity Package Manager

-	can also display Asset packages that you downloaded from the Asset Store.
+Most of Unity’s XR functionality is available in packagesPackages are collections of assets to be shared and re-used in Unity.
+The Unity Package Manager (UPM) can display, add, and remove packages from your project.
+These packages are native to the Unity Package Manager and provide a fundamental method of delivering Unity functionality.
+However, the Unity Package Manager can also display Asset Store packages that you downloaded from the Asset Store.
 More info

-	See in Glossary, which you install through the Package Manager (from Unity’s

-	main menu, go to Window > Package Manager).
-The Package Manager window

-	displays detailed information about each package.
+See in Glossary, which you install through the Package Manager (from Unity’s main menu, go to Window > Package Manager).
+The Package Manager window displays detailed information about each package.